 The main attraction is undoubtedly the Hall of Prayer – and you may have to be prepared to ruin other people’s pictures in order to get your own, sorry, not sorry – but other than getting the perfect picture for the ‘gram, this temple complex is undeniably beautiful and drenched in rich imperial history.

 An aerial view would show you that although all the temple halls are round, the bases upon which they sit are actually square, all adhering to the religious rules of the Ming Dynasty.
 And although a healthy helping of red has been splashed about as per China usual, it’s actually the blue and purple hues that are most striking about these tiled temples.

 When you’ve had your fill of temple gazing, the often overlooked treat is taking in the traditional atmosphere of the Temple of Heaven’s grounds.
 Watch as locals practise everything from tai chi and kung fu to a whole host of cultural song and dance.
 Oh, and you might witness one or two rather competitive games of chess too.
 Get there early to soak it all in before the bus loads of tourists arrive.

 When it comes to getting a striking picture for the ‘gram, the Temple of Heaven is up there as one of China’s greats.
-And not ones to want you to miss out, we’ve included a trip to this stunner as part of our Classic base itinerary.
-Head over to our itinerary builder now to get planning that adventure.
+For an included trip to this stunner, start with our Iconic Highlights or Yangtze Discovery base itinerary or click the 'Ancient Icons' button to add Beijing to our Panoramas & Pandas itinerary.
+Head over to the itinerary builder now to get planning that adventure.